 As the governments’ have taken action to quarantine their people and people as well as putting themselves under self-quarantine, the role of service providers has become more evident.
-Companies offering home delivery options of goods such as DishPal have the opportunity provided by the crisis of coronavirus to fill the gaps in people’s needs and their delivery.
+Companies offering home delivery options of goods such as DishPal have the opportunity provided by the coronavirus crisis to fill the gaps in people’s needs and delivery.
+It’s safe to order food at home.
 But as quarantine requires people to be isolated fully and they need the services at home, what about the service partners at these companies who have not been able to isolate themselves from the world rather they are engaging actively with the rest of the population be it affected or the suspects of the disease.

 DishPal has said in its press note that it is conducting training for its delivery partners on the best practices that include personal hygiene, proper method, and frequency of sanitizing themselves.
 The training also includes making the delivery partners more aware of the approach one should take if they find any symptoms of Covid-19.